r-lib/lintr/README.md

 lintr::lint_package()
 ```

 You can also run lintr during continuous integration or within your IDE or text editor.
-See `vignette("continuous-integration")` and `vignette("editor")` for more details.
+See `vignette("continuous-integration")` and `vignette("editors")` for more details.

 Without further configuration, this will run the [default linters](https://lintr.r-lib.org/reference/default_linters.html).
 See `vignette("lintr")` to learn how to modify these defaults.